x5a/hipproblems/lessenger/README.md

 Hello Hipmunk is built on a chatbot engine that handles conversational interactions.
 It manages the complexity of natural langage and controls the lifecycle of a user's interaction with the chatbot

-Your challenge is to build a chatbot engine on the Hipmunk Lessenger messaging platform that implements several features described below.
-Keep it simple - you don't necessarily need to use any sopisticated NLP or NLU solutions to solve this problem.
-Feel free to take liberties with the responses - it's not a requirement to exactly match our example responses.
+Your challenge is to build a chatbot engine on the Hipmunk Lessenger messaging platform using the [Lessenger API](api.md) that implements several features described below.
+Keep it simple - you don't necessarily need to use any sophisticated [NLP](https://en.wikipedia.org/wiki/Natural_language_processing) or [NLU](https://en.wikipedia.org/wiki/Natural_language_understanding) services/packages to solve this problem.

+Feel free to take liberties with the responses your bot provides - it's not a requirement to exactly match our examples.

+Your deliverable will be a webserver that implements the API described in the documentation for the Hipmunk Lessenger Platform: [API Docs](api.md).

 You can reach the Hipmunk Lessenger UI here: [Lessenger UI](https://www.hipmunk.com/jobs/hello/lessenger)

-Documentation for the Hipmunk Lessenger Platform can be found here: [API Docs](api.md)
+Note: while the UI supports modern browsers, we suggest using Chrome.

 # Welcome Message